-The Queen’s University will definitely catch your attention as well as the Queens Film Theatre where the Belfast Film Festival is held every year.
-The Botanical Gardens in Belfast are unique in their own way and visitors can have a great time relaxing at the garden.
-The Belfast zoo is worthy a visit as well where you can see a wide variety of animals.
+Queen’s University will catch your attention as well as the Queens Film Theatre where the Belfast Film Festival is held every year.
+The Botanical Gardens in Belfast are unique in their way and visitors can have a great time relaxing in the garden.
+The Belfast zoo is worth a visit as well where you can see a wide variety of animals.
 You will be interested to see the prairie dogs with their long tunnels.
 The Belfast Castle is located on the Cave Hill providing fantastic views of the coast and the city.
-The Milltown cemetery is a massive cemetery in Belfast which has graves for most people who died during the troubled years in Northern Island.
+The Milltown Cemetery is a massive cemetery in Belfast that has graves for most people who died during the troubled years in Northern Island.

 Belfast also serves as a great shopping destination with high street departmental and chain stores located all over the Irish city.
 The St. George’s Market at the city center is a large indoor market that serves as one of the top attractions in Belfast for locals and visitors alike.
 You will find a surprising range of crafts, clothing, and foods.
 The area also offers some pretty good bargains as well and it’s an amazingly charging area in the city.
 The Smithfield market along the Winetavern market is home to many retail outlets which offer a more authentic shopping experience.
 Belfast also has a wide range of foods that can surely quench any kind of appetite you could be having and the view that eating beef on Fridays was a symbol of anti-nationalism in Northern Island no longer exists.